Last edited: 3/12/2019

 First, make sure that your computer has cooled down completely before you wrap it up and put it into a box.
 If possible, use the box and packing material that your computer originally came in, as long they are still in good condition.
 If not, or if you don’t have the original packaging materials anymore, you can do it yourself.

-If you have a laptop, you’ll probably just want to keep it with you during the move.
+While laptops aren’t on our list of things we don’t want to move – they’re close.
+If you have a laptop, you’ll probably just want to keep it with you during the move (plus, depending on where you’re coming from the flight might be long…and there’s no guarantee your in-flight entertainment system is going to work!)
 If you do need to ship it, we recommend watching this video for some good packing tips.
 With a little know-how, you can beat the stress of shipping a computer overseas.

 Royal Hawaiian Movers makes the whole process a lot easier by packing up your computer for you.
 We use professional materials and best practices to get it done right, which gives you one less thing to worry about.